99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   it uses a Connection URL Callback to send data to client.
 You can use Routing to reroute to a specific backend when the connection is open (for example to do CRUD different backends)

+In AWS API Gateway, API keys by themselves do not grant access to execute an API.
+They need to be associated with a usage plan, and that usage plan then determines which API stages and methods the API key can access. added to a usage plan by calling the "CreateUsagePlanKey" method!

 Mapping templates: ex: You can transform the incoming JSON into a valid XML message for the SOAP backend interface using mapping templates

 3 ways to deploy (called Endpoint Types)